Sign in

 Answer

-President and CEO Dr. David Chang acknowledged that the company must prioritize its programs.
-He pointed to the upcoming oral presentation of ALLO-316 data at ASCO and stated that the company would provide additional guidance on the program's path forward after the data is presented.
+CEO David Chang acknowledged that the company must prioritize its programs.
+He pointed to the upcoming oral presentation of ALLO-316 data at ASCO and stated that further guidance on the program's path forward would be provided after the presentation.

 Ask Fintool Equity Research AI

-Asthika Goonewardene's questions to Allogene Therapeutics Inc (ALLO) leadership • Q4 2024
+Asthika Goonewardene's questions to Allogene Therapeutics (ALLO) leadership • Q4 2024

 Question

-Asthika Goonewardene asked how much follow-up is needed to answer the lymphodepletion-free question for ALLO-329, and sought to confirm if the durable responders in the JCO paper were the same patients with low disease burden.
+Asthika Goonewardene of Truist Securities asked how much follow-up is needed to validate a lymphodepletion-free strategy for ALLO-329 and sought to confirm if the durable responders in the JCO paper were the same patients with low disease burden.

 Answer